“Dubito ergo sum”: conscious learning

 7.4.
 Creating cause-effect chains

-Conscious Learning is currently in a pilot phase at the University of Sheffield.
+Conscious Learning has run successful pilot sessions at the University of Sheffield.

 Other Universities or Schools interested, please contact the author at email@example.com for more information.